CUP-ECS/irregular-benchmarking/README.md

   -c, --clean           Removes previously generated files --enable-distribution-fitting
-                        Enables lengthy process of fitting parameters to best distribution
+                        Enables lengthy process of fitting parameters to best distribution --separate-results    When multiple input files are provided, this option produces individual in addition to the combined output
 ```
 You must specify a path to a file where your parameter data is stored.
 This script generates a results directory named the same name as the parameter data file name.